- Political SciencePolitical Science

 Other years: Offered in Spring 2008, Spring 2009, Spring 2010, Spring 2011, Spring 2012, Spring 2013, Spring 2014, Spring 2016

 480 Contemporary Political Theory

-[PT] [PT - starting with the Class of 2015] A consideration of twentieth- and twenty-first-century Western political theory.
+[PT] A consideration of twentieth- and twenty-first-century Western political theory.
 Topics to be considered include the fate of modernity, identity and difference, power, representation, freedom, and the state.
 This year’s readings may include works by the following authors: Freud, Weber, Benjamin, Heidegger, Arendt, Derrida, Foucault, Berlin, Butler, Connolly, and Agamben.
 This course fulfills the requirement for an advanced seminar in Political Science.

 482 United States Foreign Policy: Democracy and Human Rights

 [G] Is the United States committed to promoting democracy and human rights abroad or just advancing its own strategic and domestic corporate interests?
 What influence does the United States have on the development of democracy around the world and the emergence of--and compliance with--international human rights conventions, protocols and laws?
 This seminar begins with an historical overview of American democracy and human rights rhetoric and policies and seeks to uncover the range of political, economic, cultural and geostrategic motivations underlying U.S. behavior.
 We will then examine American foreign policy responses to a broad range of contemporary human rights and democracy issues with special attention given to analyzing and comparing the post-Cold War state-building efforts in the Balkans, Iraq, and Afghanistan.
 Previous course work relating to international relations, American politics or foreign policy, or political theory required.
 This course fulfills the requirement for advanced seminar in Political Science.

 Admission with consent of the instructor.
 Omitted 2014-15.2014-15: Not offered